wahabs/Dulynote/README.md

 ## Design

-From the UI to the source code, Dulynote's philosophy is to be minimalist.
 The server-side API uses three controllers – Notes, Tags, and Notebooks – and the processing of model relationships is handled on the client-side.
 Relying heavily on Backbone [composite views](https://github.com/thoughtbot/backbone-support), Dulynote displays the interface for notes, notebooks, and tags on a single page.
 When one model-view is changed, the rest update accordingly.

 Plugins used: